Clifton, Cincinnati

-Clifton is a neighborhood in the north central part of Cincinnati, Ohio, United States.
+Clifton is one of the 52 neighborhoods of Cincinnati, Ohio.
 The population was 8,408 in the 2020 census.

 The area includes the Ludlow Avenue Shopping and Dining District.
 Clifton is situated around Clifton Avenue, north of Dixmyth Avenue, approximately three miles north of Downtown Cincinnati.
 Several historic buildings and homes remain in the neighborhood.
 Clifton was developed in large part due to the expansion of the street car system in the 1880s-1890s.
 Adjacent areas such as Corryville and the CUF neighborhoods are often erroneously referred to as Clifton, even by long-term residents.